When Do You Want To Go?

-Stykkishólmu is the next town of your trip.
+Stykkishólmu is the next town on your trip.
 Most of the people living there make their living from fishing and tourism.
 You can explore the diversity of the region - stunning landscapes and remarkable wildlife surrounding the area.
 There are optional excursions that will take you to the Snæfellsnes Penninsula where you can see the Lóndrangar basalt cliffs or the black sandy beaches of Djúpalónssandur.

 You will then embark for Grímsey, a small island which is known to be the closest to the Arctic Circle.
 In fact, the Arctic Circle line cuts through the island, so you can have the chance to step across, North to South.

 We will use our tender boats to reach this green and grassy island.
 It is probably best known for its proximity to the Arctic Circle, which cuts across the island.
 You can have the chance to step across that line, North to South.

 Bakkagerdi is the main settlement in Borgarfjörður.
 This area is known for its natural beauty and is `the land of the elves´.
 Puffin colonies abound in the fjord, making this a popular place for birdwatching.
 Bakkagerdi is off the typical tourist track, and offers peace, quiet and lovely views.

 Heimaey, or “Home Island” welcomes us for our visit.
 The harbour has a very narrow entrance, caused by a volcanic eruption in 1973.
 Most of the island has steep cliffs, is well-vegetated and provides a habitat for countless birds, including the charming puffin.

 The ship will arrive into Reykjavik and it will be the end of your trip.
 Fortunately, you will bring unforgettable memories and a wonderful experience.
 Iceland is such a magical and wonderful land for the eyes but also for the mind, with its mystical creatures and fairy tales.